The man cured of HIV and leukemia – DW – 07/31/2023

 His hospital stay in 2011 proved life-changing, and not just because it was then that Franke found out he had leukemia.
 It also marked his first meeting with his future husband, Ingo, a schoolteacher from Dusseldorf.

-"We chatted online and he came to visit," said Franke.
+"We chatted online, and he came to visit," Franke said.
 "He didn't care about the HIV.
 He didn't care about the problem with my blood.
 He didn't care about my sickness.
 He cared about me as a human being."

 "I had to look good when Ingo came to visit," said Franke.
 "The doctors were saying, with the HIV and the chemotherapy for leukemia, 'Marc, you must be feeling horrible.'
 But I wasn't.
 I knew I wanted to live with him and that's what got me through it all."